forthy42/net2o/wiki/squid.md

 transactions in one block means that it is more trustworthy, because more people found its way to this branch of BlockChain reality.

-Note that the distributed BlockChain below makes it far more expensive to fake a chain: You need to generate signatures and activities in all of them; the fake activities you generate are with the coins you own;
+Note that the partitioned BlockChain below makes it far more expensive to fake a chain: You need to generate signatures and activities in all of them; the fake activities you generate are with the coins you own;
 you have no others.
 Sanctions for misbehavoir can make sure these